albertbautista/community-share-web-app/README.md

 6. Push your changes to the remote branch.

-7. Create a Pull Request to merge your changes with the main branch.
+7. Merge your changes with the main branch (Make you test everything works before you do this)